-31 There is a discussion by Sargent [1971], who was critical of interpreting lagged inflation terms (i.e., the sum of the coefficients concerned =1) as pure "rational expectations."
-By pointing out that the realized inflation rate was stationary for the United States, he argued that " imposing restriction amounts to supposing that the public's method of forming expectations of inflation was very irrational in the sense of being widely inconsistent with the actual inflation process."
+^{29.} There is a discussion by Sargent (1971), who was critical of interpreting lagged inflation terms (i.e., the sum of the coefficients concerned equals one) as pure "rational expectations."
+By pointing out that the realized inflation rate was stationary for the U.S., he argued that "imposing restriction amounts to supposing that the public's method of forming expectations of inflation was very irrational in the sense of being widely inconsistent with the actual inflation process.'

-32 For instance, Romer, D. [1996] says that this term constitutes an intercept of the Phillips Curve and is an indicator of underlying inflation rate, and that it is a reflection of inertia generated by the time needed for price adjustments other than the expected inflation.
-Gordon [1997] also hints at the possibility that lagged inflation terms contain elements other than expectations by saying: "The role of the lagged inflation terms is to capture the dynamics of inertia, whether related to expectation formation, contracts, delivery lags or anything else."
+^{30.} For instance, D. Romer (1996) says that this term constitutes an intercept of the Phillips Curve and is an indicator of underlying inflation rate, and that it is a reflection of inertia generated by the time needed for price adjustments other than the expected inflation.
+Gordon (1997) also hints at the possibility that lagged inflation terms contain elements other than expectations, saying, "The role of the lagged inflation terms is to capture the dynamics of inertia, whether related to expectation formation, contracts, delivery lags or anything else.'

-33 Consider the actual mechanism of wage negotiations.
+^{31.} Consider the actual mechanism of wage negotiations.
 Workers require a certain wage level derived from their previous year's wage level by incorporating an upward "projected inflation rate" in order to maintain real wages.
-A NAIRU-type relationship emerges if the projected inflation rate is primarily derived from the realized inflation rate in the most recent period (or several preceding periods).
+A NAIRÚ-type relationship emerges if the projected inflation rate is primarily derived from the realized inflation rate in the most recent period (or several preceding periods).
 This can be interpreted either as inertia as it is a past value, or expectation insofar as the most recent information available at any given time is being used to make projections concerning the inflation rate.

-B. Dynamics of Price Adjustment -- The Relationship between Structural Factors and Expectations
+B. Dynamics of Price Adjustment: The Relationship between Structural Factors and Expectations

-We see the national differences in wage-setting systems, a key factor affecting price adjustments, by using a table from Bruno and Sachs[1985] which shows the international comparisons of social systems of wage-setting.
+We see the national differences in wage-setting systems, a key factor affecting price adjustments, by using a table from Bruno and Sachs (1985) that shows the international comparisons of social systems of wage-setting.

-Bruno and Sachs [1985] quantified such factors as rate of unionization, the level at which wage negotiations are undertaken, the degree of harmony in employer-employee relations, the number of strikes, the length of labor contracts, and indexation.
+Bruno and Sachs (1985) quantified such factors as rate of unionization, the level at which wage negotiations are undertaken, the degree of harmony in employer-employee relations, the number of strikes, the length of labor contracts, and indexation.
 The results are used in defining two indices: "corporatism" and "nominal wage responsiveness."
 Countries are then categorized on the basis of these two indices (Table 5).